482karan-19/Salary-prediction-regression/README.md

 The model ask you the experience and gives the predicted salary output.

 ##Tools Used:
-Python
+Python,
-Pandas
+Pandas,
-Scikit-learn
+Scikit-learn,
-Google Colab
+Google Colab.

 Algorithm:
-Linear Regression
+Linear Regression.

 ## Methodology